jeffgreco13/filament-breezy/README.md

 ### Customizing the Registration form

 Filament v3+ introduces enhanced capabilities for handling and customizing registration forms seamlessly.
 This feature is now an integral part of the core Filament functionality.
-Consequently, the ability to customize registration forms, which was available in Breezy v2, has been deprecated in favor of the more comprehensive and integrated approach provided by Filament v3+.
+Consequently, the ability to customize registration forms, which was available in Breezy v1, has been deprecated in v2 in favor of the more comprehensive and integrated approach provided by Filament v3+.
 Laravel Daily has a concise tutorial available, guiding users on creating and registering custom registration forms while incorporating additional fields.
-Check out the tutorial here for step-by-step instructions.
+[Check out the tutorial here ](https://laraveldaily.com/post/filament-registration-form-extra-fields-choose-user-role)for step-by-step instructions.

 ## FAQ
 > How the 2FA session work across multiple panels?